-Benefit Description You Pay Reconstructive Surgery (cont.)
-Standard Option Basic Option Not covered: Cosmetic surgery - any operative procedure or any portion of a procedure performed primarily to improve physical appearance through change in bodily form - unless required for a congenital anomaly or to restore or correct a part of the body that has been altered as a result of accidental injury, disease, or surgery (does not include anomalies related to the teeth or structures supporting the teeth) Surgeries related to sexual dysfunction or sexual inadequacy (except surgical placement of penile prostheses to treat erectile dysfunction and gender reassignment surgeries specifically listed as covered) Reversal of gender reassignment surgery All charges All charges Oral and Maxillofacial Surgery Standard Option Basic Option Oral surgical procedures, limited to: Excision of tumors and cysts of the jaws, cheeks, lips, tongue, roof and floor of mouth when pathological examination is necessary Surgery needed to correct accidental injuries (see Definitions) to jaws, cheeks, lips, tongue, roof and floor of mouth Note: You must get prior approval for outpatient surgery needed to correct accidental injuries as described above.
-Please refer to page 22 for more information.
+Benefit Description You Pay Oral and Maxillofacial Surgery Standard Option Basic Option Oral surgical procedures, limited to: Excision of tumors and cysts of the jaws, cheeks, lips, tongue, roof and floor of mouth when pathological examination is necessary Surgery needed to correct accidental injuries to jaws, cheeks, lips, tongue, roof and floor of mouth Note: Prior approval is required for oral/maxillofacial surgery needed to correct accidental injuries as described above, except when care is provided within 72 hours of the accidental injury.
+Please refer to Section 3 for more information.
 Excision of exostoses of jaws and hard palate Incision and drainage of abscesses and cellulitis Incision and surgical treatment of accessory sinuses, salivary glands, or ducts Reduction of dislocations and excision of temporomandibular joints Removal of impacted teeth Note: Dentists and oral surgeons who are in our Preferred Dental Network for routine dental care are not necessarily Preferred providers for other services covered by this Plan under other benefit provisions (such as the surgical benefit for oral and maxillofacial surgery).
 Call us at the customer service phone number on the back of your ID card to verify that your provider is Preferred for the type of care (e.g., routine dental care or oral surgery) you are scheduled to receive.
 Preferred: 15% of the Plan allowance (deductible applies) Participating: 35% of the Plan allowance (deductible applies) Non-participating: 35% of the Plan allowance (deductible applies), plus any difference between our allowance and the billed amount Note: You may request prior approval and receive specific benefit information in advance for surgeries to be performed by Non-participating physicians when the charge for the surgery will be \$5,000 or more.
-See page 24 for more information.
+See Section 3 for more information.
 Preferred: \$150 copayment per performing surgeon, for surgical procedures performed in an office setting Preferred: \$200 copayment per performing surgeon, for surgical procedures performed in all other settings Note: Your provider will document the place of service when filing your claim for the procedure(s).
 Please contact the provider if you have any questions about the place of service.
 Note: If you receive the services of a co-surgeon, you pay a separate copayment for those services, based on where the surgical procedure is performed.
 No additional copayment applies to the services of assistant surgeons.
-Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 152 for more information about "agents.")
-Participating/Non-participating: You pay all charges

-Benefit Description You Pay Oral and Maxillofacial Surgery (cont.)
-Standard Option Basic Option Not covered: All charges All charges Oral implants and transplants except for those required to treat accidental injuries as specifically described on page 68 and in Section 5(g) • Surgical procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone), except for those required to treat accidental injuries as specifically described on page 68 and in Section 5(g) • Surgical procedures involving dental implants or preparation of the mouth for the fitting or the continued use of dentures, except for those required to treat accidental injuries as specifically described on page 68 and in Section 5(g) • Orthodontic care before, during, or after surgery, except for orthodontia associated with surgery to correct accidental injuries as specifically described on page 68 and in Section 5(g)
+Note: You pay 30% of the Plan allowance for agents, drugs, and/ or supplies administered or obtained in connection with your care.
+Participating/Non- participating: You pay all charges Oral implants and transplants except for those required to treat accidental injuries as specifically and previously described and in Section 5(g) Surgical procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone), except for those required to treat accidental injuries as specifically and previously described and in Section 5(g) Surgical procedures involving dental implants or preparation of the mouth for the fitting or the continued use of dentures, except for those required to treat accidental injuries as specifically and previously described and in Section 5(g) Orthodontic care before, during, or after surgery, except for orthodontia associated with surgery to correct accidental injuries as specifically and previously described and in Section 5(g) All charges All charges